arkadiko-dao/arkadiko/docs/grant-lst.md

 Developing this feature assumes that it is possible to link a Bitcoin PoX Reward address to some swap mechanism that automatically swaps any incoming BTC on the Bitcoin PoX address into sBTC on the Stacks chain.
 This assumes that it is technically possible, and that enough liquidity exists on the Stacks side to either swap or peg-in the sBTC.
 More research will have to be done on whether this is possible at all.

 An intermediate solution will be the manual exchange of BTC rewards into STX or sBTC through a swap.
 This means that the Sticky team has custodial access to the BTC yield until an automated solution can be developed.
 It is likely that a mainnet v1 will be deployed without this User Story.

 ---

+13. As a user, I can stake STICKY to get protocol revenue

+#### Acceptance Criteria

+A user earns STICKY tokens by using the protocol (only the first year).
+When a user stakes the STICKY token, they are eligible for protocol revenue earned through taken a small cut of the PoX yield.

+The revenue looks as follows:

+90% - for the PoX stacker
+1% (optional) - for referrer if stacker was referred 1% (optional) - for stacker for accepting the referral 8% (or 10% if no referral) - protocol revenue

+The 8 or 10% will be distributed pro-rata to all STICKY stakers, only eligible for stakers who have been staking at least 1 PoX cycle (i.e. before the Bitcoin burn height for a new PoX cycle was reached).

+---